-Students interested in the general study of computer science can earn a Bachelor of Arts (BA) in Computer Science or Bachelor of Science (BS) in Computer Science at Temple University’s College of Science and Technology.
-Computer science graduates are hired as computing consultants, programmers, software developers, system analysts, and system or network administrators.
+Students interested in the general study of computer science can earn a Bachelor of Arts in Computer Science or Bachelor of Science in Computer Science at Temple University’s College of Science and Technology.
+Computer Science programs are for students whose major interest is the study of computer science, as opposed to any specific applications.
+Graduates of the Computer Science BA or BS are hired as computing consultants, programmers, software developers, system analysts, and system or network administrators.
 Some graduates start their own technology companies.

 After completing this program, students should have the ability to

-- design, write and test efficient software algorithms.
+- design, write and test efficient software algorithms, and

 - learn, evaluate and apply new problem-solving techniques and tools.

 The Computer Science BS requires more CIS coursework than the BA, including 4-5 CS upper level electives and a course in CS Probability.
 These additional courses make BS students more employable after graduation.
 The BA (with fewer required credits) is a good choice for students who want broaden their education and take additional coursework outside of the major.